 – a reaction to antibiotics residue

-Dairy products in general have been blamed anecdotally for cases of heartburn, migraines, irritable bowel syndrome, colitis, eczema, acne, hives, asthma (“When I gave up dairy, my asthma went away completely”), gall bladder issues, body aches, ear infections, colic, “seasonal allergies,” rhinitis, chronic sinus infections and more.
-These are attributed to milk in general so it is unclear whether they result from an as yet unidentified allergen, or protein intolerance, lactose intolerance etc. Dr Mercola claims these symptoms and illnesses are not attributed to raw milk, likely insinuating they result from the pasteurization process, but in his typical “science-according-to-me” style, I see no citations.
+Dairy products in general have been blamed for cases of heartburn, migraines, irritable bowel syndrome, colitis, eczema, acne, hives, asthma (‘When I gave up dairy, my asthma went away completely’), gall bladder issues, body aches, ear infections, colic, ‘seasonal allergies,’ rhinitis, chronic sinus infections and more.
+These are attributed to milk in general so it is unclear whether they result from an as yet unidentified allergen or protein intolerance, lactose intolerance etc. Dr Mercola claims these symptoms and illnesses are not attributed to raw milk, insinuating they may result from the pasteurisation process (see below).
 Usually, cows milk is more problematic than others like goats milk, and consequently many people get all the relief they need from these conditions by swapping from bovine to caprinine, so to speak (i.e. drinking goat’s milk rather than cow’s).

 I’ll discuss the antibiotic residue in non-organic milk later on, but it is thought that the antibiotics themselves are responsible for some of the allergic reactions to milk.

 Don’t let the long name and ‘heavy’ science put you off, this is a relatively simple but essential section for US readers, and I’ve alluded to it a few times already.
 The context goes something like this…